Sam Lewis (pilot): Early aviation career

 After accumulating 200 hours of flying, Lewis became a certified flying instructor.
 In 1937, he left his father's fur shop to work as a flying instructor.
 He worked for Morton Air Services and then Pacific Air College, both at Mines Field (now LAX) in Los Angeles.

 In 1939, as the war was brewing in Europe, Cal Aero, which had a military contract, hired Lewis.
 This job there was to train flight instructors to teach cadets how to fly aerobatics for combat maneuvers, first at Glendale Airport and then (the future) Ontario Airport in California.
 He was a Flight Commander and later became a Chief Flight Instructor.

-In December 1941, after the attack on Pearl Harbor, Lewis left his job, wanting to join the war effort as a pilot of a multi-engine aircraft rather than being an instructor.
-Lewis, together with five other flight commanders from Cal Aero, went to Montreal and joined the Royal Air Force Ferry Command.
-In Early 1942, Lewis started ferrying big airplanes such as Lockheed Lodestar, Hudson Bombers, and Flying Boats from Montreal, Canada to the UK RAF airbase in Prestwick, Scotland.

-Following a few months of flying for the RAF Ferry Command, Lewis joined Western Airlines, flying between Los Angeles, CA and Salt Lake City, UT.
-When the promise to become a captain of DC-3s after three months from hiring never materialized, Lewis confronted the president of Western and learned that the latter had an objection to the idea of having a Jewish captain flying his airplanes.

-Immediately after this talk Lewis left Western Airlines and joined TWA in Washington, D.C., as a captain.
+Later, Lewis left Western Airlines and joined TWA in Washington, D.C., as a captain.
 During the war, TWA had a contract with the Air Force - Contract Carrier Twelve, and Lewis joined the Air Transport Command (ATC) - flying cargo for the military, first in B-24 and then advanced to Boeing 307 - the Stratoliner.
 He estimated that he did more than 100 ocean crossings for the Air Force through TWA to Europe, South Africa, South America, and Asia.

-Over the years, Lewis, who was then called Rifkin, encountered countless antisemitic comments, the one made by the president of Western Airline was only one of them.
-While flying for TWA wearing a uniform during the war, Lewis stopped in Santa Maria in the Azores, where the station manager called him “a Jew Bastard.”
-Lewis, who was an amateur boxer, punched him in reply.
-After this incident, a chief pilot friend warned him that another such incident would end his career.
-He suggested that Lewis change his Jewish last name to attract less antisemitic comments.
-In 1944, Lewis chose to use the name of his recently deceased father - Louis - with a different spelling as his new surname.